kkaleidoskull/kkaleidoskull/README.md

 i overthink and read into EVERYTHING. im awful at reading people, and im also a people pleaser. please iwc at all times and use tonetags with me!

-pretty much the only fandom im in/i care about is fnaf/dsaf. i wont get your references /silly
+pretty much the only fandom im in/i care about is fnaf/dsaf. i wont get your references /lh

 im problematic, dni/block if you dont like that. im proship, profic and pro non-harmful paras (strictly anti-c for harmful paras)

+i dark/comship to cope. i dont really want to talk about shipcourse

 im an [evertween](https://www.tumblr.com/search/evertween?src=recent_search). however, i am almost bodily an adult